Southern Police District: Composition

 It is considerably the biggest district among the five (5) police districts of the National Capital Region Police Office.
 It is composed of six (6) cities and one (1) municipality, namely: Makati, Taguig, Pasay, Muntinlupa, Las Piñas, Parañaque and Pateros.
 It envelops the Southern Part of the National Capital Region which covers 233.2 square kilometers, with 317 Barangays and 11 Congressional Districts, having a total of 3,809,535 population based on the 2010 census, giving SPD a police population ratio of 1:1, 168.

 SPD spearheading the drive to Performance Governance System (PGS) certification among the Districts of the National Capital Region Police Office (NCRPO).
-It’s conferment with the Silver Eagle Award during the initiated Status held on February 18, 2014 paved the way to open our doors to renew our commitment and dedication as public servants as we look back to the challenges that we successfully hurdled as a team.
+Itw conferment with the Silver Eagle Award during the initiated Status held on February 18, 2014 paved the way to open doors to renew commitment and dedication as public servants as look back to the challenges that successfully hurdled as a team.

-These strides were made possible with the partnership between and among the Local Government Units, Non-Government Organizations, Community and Southern Police District grounded on the achievements of the past, continuously adapting to change, correcting systems and procedures, highlighting best practices and taking advantage of technological advancement as we continue to trod the righteous path for good governance, integrity and excellence in all aspects of police work.
+These strides were made possible with the partnership between and among the Local Government Units, Non-Government Organizations, Community and Southern Police District who worked together to follow best practices for continual improvement in many areas.